MUM-MIH/MUM-template-2/README.md

 File name     | Description
 ------------- | -------------
 anchor.js     | Creates anchor links on all H2, H3 and Heading Large text.
+artsbannerbackup.css, artbannerbackup.js | Controls and styles the menubar.
 gridicons.css | Brings in the icons used on the Overview page and determines their position on the grid. main.css      | Does most of the work in determining how our site looks including colours, alignment and html elements.
 Called into moodle site via the menubar. addcss.css    | Brings in additional css via the Hidden Block.
 Styles things that will not appear on the same page as the menubar (Moodle Books, Lessons etc.); styles accordion in Overview.